Database Management

 Changing Channel Assignment

 When running a resync operation, the context in the Sync Function is the admin user.
-For that reason, calling the methods requireUser, requireAccess, and requireRole will always succeed.
-It is very likely that you are using those functions in production to govern write operations.
+For that reason, calling the methods requireUser, requireAccess, and requireRole always succeeds.
+You may be using these functions in production to govern write operations.
 But in a resync operation, all the documents are already written to the database.
-For that reason, it is recommended to use resync for changing the assignment to channels only (i.e. reads).
+For that reason, it’s recommended to use resync for changing the assignment to channels only (i.e. reads).

 Changing Write Security Only

-If the modifications to the Sync Function only impact write security (and not routing/access), you won’t need to run the resync operation.
+If the modifications to the Sync Function only impact write security (and not routing/access), you’ll not need to run the resync operation.

 Changing Channel/Access Rules

-If you wish to change the channel/access rules, but only want those rules to apply to documents written after the change was made, then you don’t need to run the resync operation.
+If you want to change the channel/access rules, but only want those rules to apply to documents written after the change was made, then you do not need to run the resync operation.

 Access Revocation

-If you change the sync function to revoke a user’s access to a document, the access will only take effect once a new revision to that document is saved on Sync Gateway.
+If you change the sync function to revoke a user’s access to a document, the access only takes effect once a new revision to that document saves on Sync Gateway.
 Running a resync operation does not revoke access to that document.

 Database Availability